 "The advantages of long-term treatment by a mental health professional held not only for the specific problems that led to treatment, but for a variety of general functioning scores as well: ability to relate to others, coping with everyday stress, enjoying life more, personal growth and understanding, self-esteem and confidence."
 (Seligman, 1995.)

 So, YES, Therapy works!
 87 to 92% of those seeking treatment, improved significantly.
 Long term is better than short term, but short term works pretty well too.
-Furthermore, therapy works beyond the specific problems to include stress, life enjoyment, self-esteem, etc. And, finally, active participation in your therapy will yield better results.
+And, finally, active participation in your therapy will yield better results.

 -- Seligman, M. E. P. (1995).
 The effectiveness of psychotherapy: The Consumer Reports study.
 American Psychologist, 50, 965â€“974.

 -- Consumer Reports.
 (1995, November).
 Mental health: Does therapy help? pp. 734-739.